Specter-13/translatorsmanagement/README.md

 # notes

-I was considering doing UI in React, however it would take a lot of time, as I'm still in learning phase, so I've chose faster approach
+I was considering doing UI in React, however it would take a lot of time, as I'm still in learning phase, so I've chosen faster approach